Barr assigns US attorney in Connecticut to look into government surveillance involving Trump campaign: source

 Two sources told Fox News earlier today that Barr was “serious” and had assigned DOJ personnel to the probe.
 Durham is known as a "hard-charging, bulldog" prosecutor, Fox News is told.

-Sources familiar with matter say the focus includes pre-transition period -- prior to Nov.
+Sources familiar with matter say the focus of the probe includes the pre-transition period -- prior to Nov.
 7, 2016 - - including the use and initiation of informants, as well as potential Foreign Intelligence Surveillance Act (FISA) abuses.

 An informant working for U.S. intelligence posed as a Cambridge University research assistant in September 2016 to try to probe George Papadopoulos, then a Trump foreign policy adviser, on the campaign's possible ties to Russia, it emerged earlier this month.
 And, Papadopoulos told Fox News, the informant tried to "seduce" him as part of the "bizarre" episode.